Table of Contents

 But let’s debunk it anyway, starting with the numbers.
 Aside from the fact that a significant portion of the Gen Z population is still too young to work, those that are old enough are entering a difficult job market, with unemployment rising and millions of people in the U.S. out of work.
 Layoffs at major tech companies have driven up the competition, making it harder for younger people with less experience to get jobs.

 But even with all that stacked against them, Gen Z is motivated to work.
-According to a Monster.com report from 2022, 88% of Gen Z members surveyed said they applied to jobs they weren’t suited for simply out of desperation.
-And another 39% said they would take a lower pay rate than what they anticipated they’d get after graduating from college.
+According to a Monster.com report from 2023, 88% of Gen Z members surveyed said they applied to jobs they weren’t suited for simply out of desperation.
+That’s up from 44% in 2021—a dramatic shift.

 The origin: So if Gen Z is looking for work, why do people call them lazy?
 Perhaps because members of the generation are challenging the way people work and coming in with higher demands than generations before them (for very good reasons).